jundalisay/sp/content/en/research/hume/enquiry/s2b.md

 ## Proof 1

-when we analyze our thoughts or ideas, however compounded or sublime, we always find that they resolve themselves into such simple ideas as were copied from a precedent feeling <!-- or sentiment -->.
+<sup>14</sup> When we analyze our thoughts or ideas, however compounded or sublime, we always find that they resolve themselves into such simple ideas as were copied from a precedent feeling <!-- or sentiment -->.

 Even those ideas, which, at first view, seem the most wide of this origin, are found, upon a nearer scrutiny, to be derived from it.